-9.3.3 Clock Source
+8.3.3 Clock Source

 The device can use either the internal oscillator or an external clock.
 Connect the CLK pin to DGND before power-on or reset to activate the internal oscillator.
 Connecting an external clock to the CLK pin at any time deactivates the internal oscillator, with the device then operating on the external clock.
-After the device switches to the external clock, it cannot be switched back to the internal oscillator without cycling the power supplies or resetting the device.
+After switching to the external clock, the device cannot be switched back to the internal oscillator without cycling the power supplies or resetting the device.

-9.3.4 Modulator
+8.3.4 Modulator

-A third-order delta-sigma modulator is used in the ADS1146, ADS1147, and ADS1148 devices.
+A third-order, delta-sigma modulator is used in the ADS1148-Q1.
 The modulator converts the analog input voltage into a pulse code modulated (PCM) data stream.
 To save power, the modulator clock runs from 32 kHz up to 512 kHz for different data rates, as shown in Table 5.